jpweber/goForward/README.md

 ```

 If no options are passed the app will fallback to looking at ENV vars.
 This is done for easy running as a container.

-## Roadmap
-The next planned features are UDP port fowarding and ability to forward multiple ports to multiple destinations.